typesense/showcase-conversational-search-pg-essays/README.md

    ```
    Note: This requires [Docker](https://www.docker.com/get-started/) to be installed on the system.
 4. Copy `.env.example` file and create a `.env` file at the root of the project.
 5. Set the values of required environment variables in the `.env` file that was created.
-(Skip the `TYPESENSE_CONVERSATION_MODEL_ID` env variable for now, we'll come back to it).
 6. Run the following command to create the dataset by fetching Paul Graham's essays:
    ```bash
    npm run fetchData